montana hall

 Interdisciplinary Research

 MSU is geographically located at the heart of Montana's seven tribal colleges.
-This proximity to the seven reservations in Montana, home to twelve tribes, is unique, and presents an unparalleled opportunity to develop an original graduate research project in collaboration with the sovereign indigenous nations of Montana.
+This proximity to the seven reservations in Montana, home to twelve tribes, is unique, and presents an unparalleled opportunity to develop an original graduate research project in collaboration with the sovereign Indigenous nations of Montana.
 Research interests of the MSU Native American Studies faculty encompass wide-ranging interdisciplinary topics in the field of Native American Studies, including:

 • Native food systems